Tests for categorical data beyond Pearson: A distance covariance and energy distance approach

-If one adds a vector with constant components $\ba=a\bone$ to a column or row of a matrix, the result of centring it with matrix $\bI-\bH$ will be the same.
+If one adds a vector with constant components $\ba=a\bone$ to a column or row of a matrix, the result of centering it with matrix $\bI-\bH$ will be the same.
 Therefore, we can expand $\bC$ as:

 The second term of the previous sum is:

 By the central limit theorem, it is easy to see that each entry $D_{ij}$ of $\bD$ converges in probability to zero, owing to the fact that: